Sojitz Corporation

 Sojitz Group’s Decarbonization Policies and Targets

-1) existing businesses, and 2) new businesses that will be initiated in the future.
-For existing businesses, emission reduction targets will be set based on separate international protocols for CO2 emissions (Scope).
+For existing businesses, emission reduction targets will be set based on separate international protocols for CO2 emissions (Scope categories).
 For new businesses, Sojitz views the transition towards a decarbonized society as an opportunity for growth, and the company will actively promote diverse new businesses.

 【Existing Businesses】